Jocko

 Both "Wilma" and "Jocko" dance by having flexible knees and special shoes in addition to a neck strap around their partners neck.
 Jocko's strap is attached at his navel.
 Special footwear have been made with two pair of shoes with the soles attached - toe to toe - with man's shoes on one side, woman's on the other.

-Helen and "Jocko" regularly attend the St. Louis Metro Polka club's 3 day festival Thanksgiving weekend.
+Helen and "Jocko" regularly attended the St. Louis Metro Polka club's 3 day festival Thanksgiving weekend and made an appearance together for over 10 consecutive years.

 Back to St. Louis Metro Polka Club Home Page